TYPE PROTECTION = (INTERRUPTIBLE, UNINTERRUPTIBLE);

 1 word (32 bits)

-If lower and/or upper bound are outside these ranges (possible for target x86 exclusively):
+If lower and/or upper bound are outside these ranges:

 2 words (64 bits)